xanderlewis/learning-c/README.md

 # Learning C
 I wanted to recall stuff about how *relatively* low-level programming works, and also experiment with Unix-related things.
-Currently reading bits of Kernighan & Ritchie, etc.
+Currently reading Kernighan & Ritchie, etc.